 - Add the roasted eggplant and lime juice to the stew.
 Simmer until the eggplants are soft and tender.

 - Taste and adjust the seasonings.
 Top with fried onions and seared cherry tomatoes and cook few minutes.
+Serve it hot with Persian saffron rice.

 Top Tips

-Add a pinch of salt when the onions are half cooked.
+- Add a pinch of salt when the onions are half cooked.
 This will help draw the moisture out of the onions and brown faster.

-Slow cooking the stew yields the best results.
+- Slow cooking the stew yields the best results.
 It allows the meat and eggplants to achieve the perfect texture, while the sauce reaches the right consistency.

 - The meatless version of this khoresh tastes very good with kotlet (Persian meat patties).